10 Foods High In Choline, Health Benefits, & Deficiency Effects

 Effects Of Choline Deficiency

 Choline is a key nutrient in maintaining the integrity of cell structure, DNA synthesis, and metabolism.
-A study by the March of Dimes in Berkley, California, suggests that low dietary intake of choline in pregnant women significantly increases the risk of neural tube and oral cleft defects in babies (33).
-Choline deficiency in people is also associated with liver and muscle dysfunction (and damage) and increases the risk of non-alcoholic fatty liver disease (choline plays an important role in fat transportation from the liver and its deficiency may cause fat accumulation in the liver), apoptosisi XA biological process of programmed cell death in multicellular organisms to get rid of abnormal or damaged cells. , and increased DNA strand breaks (34).
+The signs and symptoms of its deficiency include muscle aches, restlessness, fatigue, anxiety, poor glucose metabolism, memory impairment, and weight gain (33).
+A study by the March of Dimes in Berkley, California, suggests that low dietary intake of choline in pregnant women significantly increases the risk of neural tube and oral cleft defects in babies (34).
+Choline deficiency in people is also associated with liver and muscle dysfunction (and damage) and increases the risk of non-alcoholic fatty liver disease (choline plays an important role in fat transportation from the liver and its deficiency may cause fat accumulation in the liver), apoptosisi A biological process of programmed cell death in multicellular organisms to get rid of abnormal or damaged cells. , and increased DNA strand breaks (35).
 Thus, the intake of liver health foods like choline-rich ingredients is necessary to avoid these complications.

 You must now be willing to include choline in your diet.
 But how much choline should you take to meet your dietary needs?